 As for hotels, some programs let you redeem a combination of points and cash for a rewards night.

 Instead of burning the bulk of your points on a rewards night, you might add a little cash to the mix and keep the majority of your balance intact.
-The Starwood Preferred Guest program allows you to book with a combination of cash and points, and, as of March 24, 2016, Marriott will allow this as well.
+The Starwood Preferred Guest program and IHG’s rewards program are just two chains that allow you to book with cash and points.

 Find out if you’ll lose any benefits if you pay with rewards